rubensworks/article-privacy-decentralized/content/background.md

 which means that there is no single endpoint through which all data can be retrieved.
 For this, federated query processing is an active area of research in which techniques are investigated to intelligently delegate the execution of parts of a SPARQL query to specific sources.
-In order to enable federations over many sources to scale more efficiently aggregation techniques whereby one or more independent _aggregators_ continously _crawl_ sources (i.e., by dereferencing Uniform Resource Identifiers)
-and _maintain_ [_data summaries_](cite:cites summaries,summaries_heritage), could be used to reduce the number of sources that need to be consulted.
+In order to enable federations over many sources to scale more efficiently aggregation techniques whereby one or more independent _aggregators_ continously _crawl_ sources (i.e., dereference Uniform Resource Identifiers)  and _maintain_ [_data summaries_](cite:cites summaries,summaries_heritage), could be used to reduce the number of sources that need to be consulted.
 Query engines could use these summaries as an index structure that enables them to identify the sources that are needed to answer specific queries, which reduces the range of sources that need to be queried.
 In the context of this work, we extend existing query optimisation approaches by introducing an framework for efficient privacy-preserving federated query execution.